Security

 “As an active participant in the vulnerability research community, this is an impactful milestone for developers and researchers to collaborate and build together,” Perkal noted.

-Current tools fail to factor in exploitability as organizations grapple with a litany of critical and zero-day vulnerabilities, and scramble to understand if they are affected by that vulnerability.
+Current tools fail to factor in exploitability as organizations grapple with a litany of critical and zero-day vulnerabilities and scramble to understand if they are affected by them.
 It is an ongoing race to figure out the answer before a threat actor does.

 To make this determination, organizations need to identify the vulnerability in their environment and ascertain if that vulnerability is truly exploitable to have a mitigation and remediation plan in place.